PaulAyling/pythonModulesExample/README.md

 - You will have to run the code to remove imports from memory (noted in code) to be able to test the imports

 # Notes
-It is important to note that once a module is imported it is then in memory meaning that if you change the import it will not refesh automatically
+It is important to note that once a module is imported it is then in memory meaning that if you change the import it will not refresh automatically

 # How to change Imports
 - 1 change code in the module to be imported